Design of model Boger fluids with systematically controlled viscoelastic properties

-Consistent with our predictions, $G_0$ of the gels B and C were respectively $0.45\times$ and $0.09\times$ to that of the reference gel A while $\tau$ of the gels D and E were respectively $0.52\times$ and $0.12\times$ that of A. These measurements are shown in Fig.~\ref{fig:G-tau-varied design fluids}(a) and (b), respectively.
-In particular, when we normalized $G'$ of gels A, B, and C by $G_0$, along the vertical direction without modifying the horizontal axis, the three lines in the top panel of Fig.~\ref{fig:G-tau-varied design fluids} collapse onto a single line (see lower panel of Fig.~\ref{fig:G-tau-varied design fluids}(a)), confirming that $\tau$ is held relatively constant while $G_0$ varied between the fluids.
-Likewise, when we normalized $\omega$ with $\tau$ of gels A, D, and E, without altering the vertical axis, the three lines shown in the top panel of Fig.~\ref{fig:G-tau-varied design fluids}(b) collapsed onto a single line (see lower panel).
+Consistent with our predictions, $G_0$ of the fluid B and C were respectively $0.45\times$ and $0.09\times$ to that of the reference fluid A while $\tau$ of the fluid D and E were respectively $0.52\times$ and $0.12\times$ that of A. These measurements are shown in Fig.~\ref{fig:G-tau-varied design fluids}(a,b), respectively.
+In particular, when we normalized $G'$ of fluid A, B, and C by $G_0$, along the vertical direction without modifying the horizontal axis, the three lines in the top panel of Fig.~\ref{fig:G-tau-varied design fluids} collapse onto a single line (see lower panel of Fig.~\ref{fig:G-tau-varied design fluids}(a)), confirming that $\tau$ is held relatively constant while $G_0$ varied between the fluids.
+Likewise, when we normalized $\omega$ with $\tau$ of fluid A, D, and E, without altering the vertical axis, the three lines shown in the top panel of Fig.~\ref{fig:G-tau-varied design fluids}(b) collapsed onto a single line (see lower panel).
 This result shows that $G_0$ between the three fluids remained relatively constant.
 These measurements testify to the success of our approach in controlling $G_0$ and $\tau$ independently.

-Lastly, we fabricated three additional fluids, labeled F, G, and H where F is the reference gel, to test if $\psi_1$ can be controlled similarly.
-Table~\ref{tab:test fluids design psi} lists the compositions used for the gels F, G, and H. These formulations will create gels with varied $G_0$ and $\tau$, but $\psi_1$ is predicted to remain constant relative to that of the reference gel F. Since $\psi_1$ often reflects the effect of polymer elasticity in the fluid, we highlight that the solvent viscosities $\eta_s$ between the test fluids were varied substantially across the test fluids.
+Lastly, we fabricated three additional fluids, labeled F, G, and H where F is the reference fluid, to test if $\psi_1$ can be controlled similarly.
+Table~\ref{tab:test fluids design psi} lists the compositions used for the fluid F, G, and H. These formulations will create fluid with varied $G_0$ and $\tau$, but $\psi_1$ is predicted to remain constant relative to that of the reference fluid F. Since $\psi_1$ often reflects the effect of polymer elasticity in the fluid, we highlight that the solvent viscosities $\eta_s$ between the test fluids were varied substantially across the test fluids.
 In practice, fluids like F, G, and H can be used to clearly decouple the effect of fluid elasticity from those of fluid viscosity.